optui/recon/README.md

 ### Projections

 A projection is a 2D image that represents the attenuation of X-rays as they pass through the object at a specific angle.
+Each projection is essentially a line integral of the object's internal structure, capturing how much X-ray radiation is absorbed or scattered at each point in the object along that particular path.

-### Filtered Back Projection
+### Filtered Back Projection (FBP)

+FBP is a reconstruction technique used in CT that combines the Radon Transform, filtering, and back projection to reconstruct an image from its projections.

-#### Radon Transformation
+#### Radon Transform

-The Radon Transformation is a mathematical tool that relates the internal structure of an object to the projections obtained from different angles.
+The Radon Transform is a mathematical tool that relates the internal structure of an object to the projections obtained from different angles.
 Its output is a sinogram.

 #### Sinogram

 A sinogram is a visual representation of the projection data collected during a CT scan.
-It is formed by stacking all the projections obtained at different angles, creating a 2D image where one axis represents the detector position and the other axis represents the projection angle.
+It is formed by stacking all the projections obtained at different angles.
+On a sinogram, the horizontal axis represents the projection angle, while the vertical axis represents the detector position (or radial distance).
+Each line in the sinogram corresponds to a projection at a particular angle.

+#### Filtering

+The projections are filtered to correct for the blurring effects that occur during the inverse Radon Transform.

-#### Inverse Radon Transformation
+#### Back Projection (Inverse Radon Transform)

-Reconstructs the original 2D image (slice) from the sinogram.
+After filtering, the back projection step takes each projection, which represents a "shadow" of the object from a specific angle, and smears it back over the image grid along the corresponding angle.
+This process is repeated for each projection angle, resulting in an image that approximates the original object’s internal structure.

-#### Example of a cube's sinogram and reconstructed cross section
+#### Example of a cube's sinogram and reconstructed cross section without filtering

 ![Cube Sinogram Image](sinogram_and_corss-section_reconstruction.png "Cube Sinogram")